Life Experiences (RD 80 and 90)

 T. Nelson 2003

-Presents a collection of essays that expore the author's experiences and opinions on Christian spirituality.
+Presents a collection of essays that explore the author's experiences and opinions on Christian spirituality.

 High school student Daelyn Rice, who's been bullied throughout her school career and has more than once attempted suicide, again makes plans to kill herself, in spite of the persistent attempts of an unusual boy to draw her out.